matthewlong29/PareAndFlourish_Site/_posts/2017-07-02-three-ways-to-invest-in-yourself.md

 author: "Skylar Wooden and Katie Butler"

 excerpt: "The best time to invest in yourself was yesterday; the next best time is right now.
-By investing in yourself, we mean taking responsibility your personal and professional development."
+By investing in yourself, we mean taking in responsibility your personal and professional development."

 categories: blog